Automattic/Edit-Flow/readme.txt

 == Changelog ==

 = 0.7 (Dec. ???, 2011) =
+* Entire plugin was rewritten into a modular architecture (e.g. each feature is broken into a module you can enable or disable).
+One point of the modular architecture is to make it much easier for others to contribute new features.
+For the end user, there’s a brand new settings page where you can manage your modules.
+Each module then registers a configuration view for module settings.
+Most have options to choose which post types you’d like it activated for, along with other configuration options.
 * Calendar is far more functional.
 Content is viewed in a six week view by default, and number of weeks is configurable in screen options.
 Posts can be dragged and dropped between dates.
 Click on a post title to get the details about the post, including editorial metadata.
 * Custom statuses can be drag and drop ordered with AJAX.
 All statuses (including core ‘draft’ and ‘pending’) can be edited or deleted.
 * Editorial Metadata terms can be ordered with AJAX.
 Terms can be made “viewable” and then will be displayed on the manage posts view and calendar if enabled.